citizenteam/citizen/README.md

 [![Traefik](https://img.shields.io/badge/Traefik-3.4+-24A1C1?style=for-the-badge&logo=traefikproxy&logoColor=white)](https://traefik.io/)
 [![License](https://img.shields.io/badge/License-BSL%201.1-blue?style=for-the-badge)](LICENSE)

-> **A comprehensive web-based management platform for Dokku PaaS with modern UI, automated SSL, GitHub/Docker integration, and enterprise-grade security.**
+Citizen is a comprehensive, web-based management platform for modern application infrastructure.
+It provides an intuitive user interface to streamline application deployment, management, and monitoring, transforming command-line-driven workflows into a seamless graphical experience.

+With robust features such as automated SSL, GitHub and Docker Hub integration, and enterprise-grade security, Citizen empowers developers and teams to manage their infrastructure with greater efficiency and control.
+It is architected as a complete dashboard for the modern application lifecycle.

 ---

-## 🚀 **Quick Start**
+## Quick Start

 To get started with Citizen, run the following command in your terminal.
-This will clone the repository and start the interactive setup process.
+This will download and start the interactive setup process.

 ```bash
 curl -sSL https://raw.githubusercontent.com/citizenteam/citizen/main/install.sh | bash